By David Davies

 For anyone even considering commercial drone work or needing inflight drone insurance your RPL is a must have!

-Action Gear South Africa is proud to announce our exclusive partnership with www.prowings.co.za the only CAA certified drone school in South Africa.
+Action Gear South Africa is proud to announce our partnerships with www.prowings.co.za & RPAS Training academy the only CAA certified drone schools in South Africa.
 Offering part time courses in Durban, Johannesburg and Cape Town.
-Prowings is certainly the only drone school to get your certified RPL as quick as possible!
+These are certainly the only drone school to get your certified RPL as quick as possible!

-As partners of Prowings, Action Gear SA can offer you 10-20% off your RPL course.
+If purchased directly through Action Gear we can offer you 10-20% off your RPL course.
 Please click here for the product page.
-For more information please phone us on 011 781 1323 or email firstname.lastname@example.org to show interest.
+For more information please phone us on 011 781 1323 or email email@example.com to show interest.

 To qualify for the Action Gear discount.
 Payment would be made to us using the product page portal.
 You may also pay using Discovery Miles or eBucks.